Lawyer Profile Detail

 In 2017, Michael received Benchmark Canada’s award for British Columbia Litigator of the Year.
 The Best Lawyers in Canada also named him Product Liability Law Lawyer of the Year in its 2018 edition.

-Chambers Global has stated that Michael “writes superbly well, brings a great deal of rigour and thought to his submissions and is extremely quick in oral argument – he has a great presence in the courtroom”.
-Chambers Canada describes Michael as “frequently engaged in shareholder disputes”, having “impressive experience in product liability and class actions” and “noted for his constitutional law capabilities”.
+Chambers Global: The World’s Leading Lawyers for Business has stated that Michael “writes superbly well, brings a great deal of rigour and thought to his submissions and is extremely quick in oral argument – he has a great presence in the courtroom”.
 According to Chambers Canada, “clients commend his ingenuity and describe him as ‘very insightful and very creative’”; “[o]ne client enthused: ‘He is exceedingly bright,’ adding that ‘his written work is first class, as is his oral presentation.
-He is a very strong advocate.'"
+He is a very strong advocate.’”

 According to Martindale-Hubbell, peers describe Michael as “terrific”; they say he is an “incredibly bright and knowledgeable lawyer” and a “persuasive advocate” with “strong analytical skills”.
 Benchmark Canada states that Michael is “unanimously revered” by peers and clients and that he “has gone from being a ‘breakout star’ at McCarthy’s to the lawyer that everyone in BC is talking about”.
 Benchmark Canada has also stated that Michael gets “some of McCarthy’s best work across the country”.